Altinn/altinn-studio-docs/content/teknologi/altinnstudio/solutions/altinn-studio/functional/build-app/app-parameters/_index.md

 ---
 title: App Parameters
-description: In Altinn Studio the developer can set various parameters for the app
+description: The application contain different parameters that controlls the behaviour.
 tags: [process]
 ---

+The different parameters can be configured either in Altinn Studio UI or through modifying the configuration files in the application repository.

-## App Parameters
+## Supported App Parameters

-## Presentation Field
+- party type requirements

+## Not (yet) supported App parameters
+- Valid to
+- Valid from

 [See all issues related to App-Parameters on Github](https://github.com/Altinn/altinn-studio/labels/area%2Fapp-parameters)